New Lower Bounds for Cap Sets: The SAT Solver

-\begin{remark} The CNF generation code and the code to transform the SAT output back to vectors can be found on the author's website, at \url{fredtyrrell.com/cap-sets}.
+\begin{remark} All of the code used in this paper, including the CNF generation code and the code to transform the SAT output back to vectors, can be found on the author's website, at \url{http://fredtyrrell.com/cap-sets} and also at \url{https://github.com/OchenCunningBaldrick/Cap-Sets}.
 We would like to make it clear that our use of the SAT solver is unlikely to be the most efficient way to produce admissible sets, and we would be very interested in suggestions to improve this aspect of our construction, from those with more experience and knowledge of SAT solvers and other computational methods. \end{remark}